Linwood Holton Governor's School

 If you will take a 2021 spring semester start Governor's School class you must complete Spring Orientation 2021 online.
 If this is your first semester taking a Governor's School class this academic year, you must complete ALL of online orientation.
 If you are a current HGS fall semester student and taking a HGS class that starts in the spring semester, you must only complete the HGS LIVE!
-Session portion of orientation, which takes place on January 4, 2021 and January 5, 2021.
-(The LIVE! session schedule is available here.)
+Session portion of orientation.
+Missed the LIVE!
+Sessions?
+Contact your school Guidance Counselor today!
+(The LIVE!
+Make-Up Session schedule is available here.)
 There will be no in-person orientation sessions for HGS classes that start in the spring 2021 semester.

 How do students "complete" online orientation?

 The ALHGS Orientation Spring 2021 web site is now open.
 The site may then be reached HERE or by typing the URL http://www.hgs.k12.va.us/Orientation2021/ in a modern browser address bar.
 (Please use the latest versions of either Firefox or Chrome.)